 Slurry seal is a form of maintenance to keep a newer street in good condition and to extend its design life.
 This type of seal is thin in nature and meant to keep water out of minor cracks, and improve skid resistance.
 Staff evaluates the condition of streets to attempt to keep a good street in serviceable condition with a treatment that extends the service life at minimum cost.
-This year the Town will complete approximately 56 lane miles of slurry, and rejuvenating agent, which is 9% of the Town's streets.
-A lane mile is a lane width by a mile long.
+This year the Town will complete approximately 16 lane miles of slurry, which is 3% of the Town's streets.

 Another category of street maintenance is an asphalt mill and overlay.
 This maintenance treatment removes and replaces a layer of asphalt without compromising the original pavement section.
 This work is more costly than a slurry seal and normally will be done to a street that has more than one distress.
 The distresses include minor alligator or fatigue cracking, joint reflection cracking, longitudinal / transverse cracking, thermal cracking, potholes, raveling and rutting.
-This year the Town will complete approximately 9 lane miles of mill & overlay, which is approximately 1.5% of the Town's streets.
+This year the Town will complete approximately 9 lane miles of mill & overlay, which is approximately 2% of the Town's streets.

 Concrete restoration is also performed on concrete pavement streets.
 Concrete pavement streets that are determined to have adequate remaining design life receive concrete panel replacement, diamond grinding, and resealing of the joints.
 Panel replacement focuses on removing and replacing damaged panels restoring the structural integrity of the concrete pavement.
 Diamond grinding is performed after the panel replacement.
 Diamond grinding improves the smoothness of the pavement, which reduces the tire thumping noise, and improves safety by providing a skid resistant surface.
-This year the Town will complete approximately 4.5 lanes miles of concrete restoration, which is approximately 0.7% of the Town's streets.
+This year the Town will complete approximately 4 lanes miles of concrete restoration, which is approximately 1% of the Town's streets.

-A Street that is in very poor condition and is beyond application of surface treatments requires reconstruction, which is the most costly form of street rehabilitation.
-Reconstruction involves removing the pavement section in its entirety, moisture conditioning the subgrade and installing a new pavement section.
-The pavement section will vary in depth from 4 inches to 11 inches depending on the classification of the street.
-This year the Town will perform approximately 3.5 lane miles of reconstruction, which is approximately 0.6% of the Town's streets.
+A Street that is in very poor condition and is beyond application of surface treatments requires reconstruction, or full depth reclamation which is the most costly forms of street rehabilitation.
+Reconstruction, and full depth reclamation involves removing the pavement section in its entirety, moisture conditioning the subgrade and installing a new pavement section.
+The pavement section will vary in depth from 4 inches to 6 inches depending on the classification of the street.
+This year the Town will perform approximately 3.2 lane miles of reconstruction, which is approximately 0.5% of the Town's streets.

-Staff also evaluates the condition of the Town's concrete curb, gutter, and public sidewalks.
-These contracts will remove and replace any damaged concrete infrastructure that is a hazard to pedestrians or to the traveling public.
+Staff also evaluates the condition of the Town's concrete curb, gutter, and public sidewalks within the projects' limits.
+These contracts will remove and replace damaged concrete infrastructure that is a hazard to pedestrians or to the traveling public.

-The invitation to bid for construction of the various projects was advertised in December 2015.
-Bids were opened for each of the projects on January 26 and 27, 2016.
+The invitation to bid for construction of the various projects was advertised in December 2016.
+Bids were opened for each of the projects on January 19, 2017.

 A list showing the various PMP projects and the bid results are attached (Attachment B).
-The CIP included in the PMP contracts consists of budgeted amounts within the Transportation Fund for Sunset Drive Reconstruction, Downtown Crosswalk Rehabilitation, and Wilcox Bridge over Sellers Gulch Deck Repair.
+The CIP included in the PMP contracts consist of Emerald Drive Reconstruction, West Prestwick Way Reconstruction, October Place Reconstruction, and Downtown Crosswalk Rehabilitation.
+Bridge maintenance included in the PMP contracts consist of Meadows Parkway Bridges over Plum Creek.